aniemerg/atropos/environments/smolagents_integration/README.md

 ## Troubleshooting

 - **Async/Sync issues**: If you encounter async-related errors, make sure you're correctly bridging the async/sync boundary.
+The `patched_async_bridge.py` provides enhanced error reporting and timeout handling.
 - **Message format errors**: Check that message conversions between SmolaGents and Atropos formats are correct.
 - **Missing GAIA data**: Make sure you've downloaded the GAIA benchmark data correctly.
 - **Web tool errors**: If Tavily tools aren't working, make sure you have set the `TAVILY_API_KEY` environment variable and have installed the `tavily-python` package.
 - **Tool import errors**: If you see errors about missing tool modules, ensure your working directory allows proper imports of the tools folder.
 - **Permission errors with file tools**: Ensure your process has the correct permissions to read/write files in the directories being accessed.
+- **Semaphore limitation**: If many agent runs are timing out, try lowering the `max_concurrent_agents` parameter in SmolagentsEnv.
+- **Memory issues**: If you encounter memory leaks, ensure that AsyncBridge cleanup is being called during environment shutdown.

 ## Contributing